Podcast-A-Go-Go

 The secret here, which isn't really secret, is that you don't have to subscribe to anything to listen to podcasts.
 When I first heard about podcasting, I subscribed to a bunch of different shows until I had more audio than I knew what to do with piled up in a folder that I never had time to listen to.
 So like any other form of information overload, I unsubscribed from a bunch of stuff and deleted the audio files I wasn't listening to.
 Easy enough.

 The hard part in all of this is finding stuff you actually want to listen to.
 In the plethora of podcasts, who has time to find the good stuff?
 All those subscriptions I made weren't a complete waste of time, I did find a few gems that I still listen to with regularity.
 My personal favorite podcast is Evil Genius Chronicles, which combines eclectic music selections with a sort of This American Life slanted toward technology.
 If you like movies, Reel Reviews is worth checking out for movie commentary that come across as being genuine passion for cinematic art without the pretentiousness of cinema snobs.
 If gadgets are your passion, you probably already know about Engadget, but if you haven't heard their weekly podcast, you're only getting a small piece of the site's offerings.
 Radio drama of the pre-television sort can be found in The Radio Adventures of Dr. Floyd.
 Of course, you can also get our weekly radio show and pre-recorded interviews as podcasts too.
 This is literally the tip of the iceberg.
-If you find something you want to subscribe to, download a free app like DopperRadio and check out the podcasting tutorial one more time.
+If you find something you want to subscribe to, download a free app like DopperRadio and check out the podcasting tutorial I mentioned at the beginning of this article.